 Original Las Palmas is centred in the historic quarters of Triana and Vegueta, completely surrounded on all sides (except the seaside of course) by the ever growing city.
 First it expanded north towards La Isleta, resulting in the longest beach in the city aligned by the most populated area, while to the south it retained a more traditional urbanism around the small hills.
 In Vegueta you have the founding city with its cathedral, and Triana is famous for the late 19th century art-nouveau buildings.
 Overall Las Palmas is a very beautiful city included in the UNESCO tentative list to be named a World Heritage Site.

-Elsewhere in the island, the cities and villages are way smaller, with plenty of natural parks, mountains and volcanic landscapes everywhere.
+Elsewhere in the island, the cities and villages are way smaller, very charming full of incredible architecture; plenty of natural parks, mountains and volcanic landscapes everywhere.
 Great beaches almost anywhere, and the huge resorts at the south, Maspalomas topping any list; and not just famous as the perfect holiday destination, but also for being one of the largest and most open-minded places in the world to cater the LGBT; and the massive sand dunes.

 For more information about Las Palmas check Wikipedia and Wikitravel sites.
 Spain’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

 What to see and do in Las Palmas

 Las Palmas: There are several well defined districts in Las Palmas on an orientation north to south.
 Following this order, is best to split the city in 3, although some of this districts can be farther divided into separate neighbourhoods.
 Starting from the north in my guide you have: